 “Relatedness” means that it may reasonably appear that decisions made by the researcher in the performance of their Institutional Responsibilities could directly and significantly affect the value of (or be in conflict with) their outside interest(s).
 Relatedness includes situations in which a researcher’s outside interest(s) would reasonably appear to affect, or to be affected by, the individual’s Research or other Institutional Responsibilities, as well as situations in which the Outside Interest involves an entity whose financial interests would reasonably appear to affect, or be affected by, the researcher’s Institutional Responsibilities.

 Importantly, a finding of a FCOI is not a judgment on whether the researcher would deliberately make choices in the Conduct of Research or the performance of their Institutional Responsibilities based on considerations related to their outside interests.
 Rather, “Relatedness” refers to the condition in which it may reasonably appear that choices made in the performance of the researcher’s Institutional Responsibilities could be directly and significantly influenced by the existence of outside interests.

 Under the University of Arizona’s Institutional Conflict of Interest Policy, sponsorship of an Investigational New Drug (“IND”) or an Investigational Device Exemption ("IDE") application by UA or UA personnel may create an Institutional Conflict of Interest.
 Accordingly, if you are applying for an Investigational New Drug (IND) or an Investigational Device Exemption (IDE) then you must get approval from the Executive Review Committee.
-Please submit an IND/IDE COI Worksheet to the COI Program as far in advance of your anticipated IND/IDE submission date as possible, to minimize the risk of delays while awaiting ERC review.
+Please submit an IND/IDE COI Worksheet to the Office for Responsible Outside Interests as far in advance of your anticipated IND/IDE submission date as possible, to minimize the risk of delays while awaiting ERC review.